WahabLabi/Memory-Game-Udacity-/README.md

 ## Installation

-Clone/download this repository and then open the index.html file to play the game
+Clone or download this repository to your local machine

 ## Development

-This was one of my projects for my [Front End Developer Nanodegree][2] at [Udacity][3].
-The aim of the project was for students to use their HTML, CSS and JavaScript skills to build a complex application - you can see some of my code in the [app.js](js/app.js) file in this repository.
+This game was built with HTML, CSS and JavaScript - you can see some of my code in the [app.js](js/app.js) file in this repository.

 Skills developed: